this post was submitted on 13 Mar 2025

 Not sure why this specific thing is worthy of an article.
 Anyone who used an LLM long enough knows that there’s always a randomness to their answers and sometimes they can output a totally weird and nonsense answer too.
 Just start a new chat and ask it again, it’ll give a different answer.

-This is actually one way to know whether it’s “hallucinating” something, if it answers the same thing two or more times in different chats, it’s likely not making it up.
+This is actually one way to know whether it’s “hallucinating” something, if it answers the same thing consistently many times in different chats, it’s likely not making it up.

 Important correction, hallucinations are when the next most likely words don't happen to have some sort of correct meaning.
 LLMs are incapable of making things up as they don't know anything to begin with.
 They are just fancy autocorrect